openstack/ironic/doc/source/contributor/rbac-testing.rst

 series of phases, styles vary a little.

 The first phase is ``"legacy"``.
-In essence these are partially programatically generated and then human reviewed and values populated with expected values.
+In essence these are partially programmatically generated and then human reviewed and values populated with expected values.

 The second phase is remarkably similar to ``legacy``.
 It is the safety net